 - Multiple cursors and selections

 Brackets is another free and open-source editor.

-It is not merely a community-driven project: Adobe itself is behind this one.
+It is not merely a community-driven project; Adobe is behind this one.
 Yes, the Adobe.
 Of Photoshop, Illustrator, and so on.
 Because of that, expect polish and power.

-Brackets are designed to be minimal-yet-powerful.
-It does, however, offer some of the unique and valuable features.
+Brackets are designed to be minimal yet powerful.
+It does, however, offer some unique and valuable features.

 For front-end developers working in a design agency who have to recreate pixel-perfect sites from mock-ups, there may be no better tool for you.

 - Massive extension library

 - Inline editors

 - Preprocessor report